 - You had knowledge of the cocaine.

-Possession of cocaine is a serious charge.
-If you or a loved one has been arrested and is facing charges for cocaine possession in Florida, you need a skilled Fort Lauderdale drug defense attorney to help with your case.
+Cocaine possession in Florida is a serious charge.
+If you or a loved one has been arrested and is facing charges for cocaine possession, you need a skilled Fort Lauderdale drug defense lawyer to help with your case.
 We can answer any questions you may have and help ensure you get the best possible outcome for your case.
 To set up an initial consultation to discuss your case, contact the Law Office of Robert David Malove online or by calling our office at 954-861-0384.